nwon24/se/README.md

 Thanks to viewsourcecode.org/snaptoken/kilo for helping out.
 Please visit that site if you would like to know how this sort of stuff works.

 Also, it is recommended you run this program in a graphical terminal emulator, rather than a tty, since there seems to be a strange flickering effect on ttys.

+For any users of the st terminal, this program may not work.
+It should work on other graphical terminal emulators.